splintersuidman/configuration/README.md

-# splintah's home and system configuration
+# Splinter's home and system configuration

 My home and system configuration are almost fully written in [Nix](https://nixos.org).
 I use [home-manager](https://github.com/rycee/home-manager) to build the home configuration, and NixOS to build the system configuration.